-Physicians may also use neuropsychological tests to judge the severity of mental deficiencies.
+Your doctor may also use neuropsychological test to determine the severity of any mental deficiencies.

 WKS treatment should begin immediately.
 Prompt treatment may delay or stop disease progression.
 Treatments are also able to reverse nonpermanent brain abnormalities.

 Treatment may first involve hospitalization.
-At the hospital, the patient will be monitored to ensure that his or her digestive system is absorbing food properly.
-The doctor may also administer vitamin B1 to the patient through an IV.
+At the hospital, you’ll be monitored to ensure your digestive system is absorbing food properly.

 The treatment for WKS may include: